ihechikara/ihechikara-blog/src/pages/posts/how-to-render-lists-in-react18.md

 The same functionality applies to data coming from API calls or data from a database.

 Happy coding!
+Check out [my YouTube channel](https://www.youtube.com/@Ihechikara) for tutorials about embedded systems, IoT, and web development.

 You can find me on Twitter [@Ihechikara2](https://twitter.com/Ihechikara2)